 Setting it up is pretty simple.

-- Tick the Enable Password Protection checkbox.
+- Search and enable the Password Protection option.

 - You can toggle the visibility of the password by clicking the visibility (eye) icon.